k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 > Notes:
 >
-> * Each secret manager service has its own pattern, usually by hierarchy, so follow those patterns.
+> * Each Secret Manager service has its own pattern, usually by hierarchy; you should follow these patterns.
-> * Using secret manager is applied also for interface connection details as appear at Environments.
-Each environment and each interface is independent so that in one of the environments, like local testing, a connection details property will not use secret manager service, while for other environments it will.
+> * Using Secret Manager is applied also for interface connection details as appear in Environments.
+Each environment and each interface is independent so that in one of the environments, like local testing, a connection details property will not use Secret Manager service, while for other environments it will.
-> * You can use the "Test connection" option to verify the settings are OK, also  when using a secret manager service.
+> * You can use the "Test connection" option to verify that the settings are OK, also when using a Secret Manager service.
-> * These are the properties that can be addressed to the secret manager for the DB Interfaces types: Host, user, password.
+> * The following properties can be addressed to the Secret Manager for the DB Interfaces types: Host, user, password.
 For all other interfaces, all connection details properties can be set to use secret manager.